Gus Zernial

 Gus Edward Zernial (June 27, 1923 – January 20, 2011) was an American professional baseball player.
 He played as an outfielder in Major League Baseball, most notably for the Philadelphia Athletics with whom he remained when they moved west and became the Kansas City Athletics in 1955.

-Nicknamed "Ozark Ike" after the popular comic strip character, Zernial was one of the most prolific power hitters of the 1950s, joining Hall of Famers Mickey Mantle, Yogi Berra and Larry Doby in the American League for most home runs in the decade.
+Nicknamed "Ozark Ike" after the popular comic strip character, Zernial was one of the most prolific power hitters of the 1950s, joining Hall of Famers Mickey Mantle, Yogi Berra and Larry Doby in the American League (AL) for most home runs in the decade.
+In 1951, he led the AL in home runs and all of Major League Baseball in runs batted in; and he was an All-Star in 1953.
+At one time he shared the record for most home runs by an MLB pinch hitter.